Jump to the content

 Your support for strong children!

-In addition, IPA also trains pedagogues from youth centers or schools in so-called "Play Workers" so that they can use play as a method in educational and social work.
-The focus of the training is, including game methods for children with disabilities, for which there are hardly any offers in Brazil.
+Furthermore, IPA also trains educators from youth centers or schools to become so-called "Play Workers," enabling them to use play as a targeted method in educational and social work.
+The training focuses on inclusive play methods for children with disabilities, for whom there are hardly any services available in Brazil.